 - Maintenance cycles to update test cases and automation code when features change (10-20 hours/month)

 - Cloud ($499/month): $6K/year.
 AI handles generation, execution, and maintenance.
 No separate execution platform.
-No test maintenance engineering time.
+No manual test maintenance engineering time.

 - Self-hosted (free platform): Infrastructure costs only, typically $200-400/month ($2,400-4,800/year).
 Full control over data and scaling.

 2. AI generates tests.
-The test-planner-plugin builds a knowledge base of your application and generates comprehensive E2E test cases automatically.
+The Planner agent builds a knowledge base of your application and generates comprehensive E2E test cases automatically.
 Start with your most critical flows (authentication, checkout, core features) and compare AI-generated coverage against your existing Qase test cases.
 Use your Qase suite as a reference checklist, not as migration input.

 Frequently Asked Questions